Perception-focused Marketing Research & Audit

 Porter’s Five Forces

-Analyze the competitive environment to identify potential threats and opportunitie
+Analyze the competitive environment to identify potential threats and opportunities.

 Blue Ocean Framework